The Exercise Science program is accredited by CAAHEP.

 Freshmen, transfer students, and change-of-major students seeking admission to the Exercise Science major must declare Pre-Kinesiology as a major.
 Admission to Pre-Kinesiology does not automatically admit an applicant to the Exercise Science Major.

 Requirements for Admission to Upper Division Exercise Science Major

-The Exercise Science Education Program (Upper Division) has a selective admissions process.
-Admission decisions to the Upper Division Exercise Science Major are made by the Coordinator of the Exercise Science Program.
-Students who have completed all of the Pre-Kinesiology prerequisites may apply for the upper division of the Exercise Science Education Program.
-Applicants must meet the following minimum academic requirements as well as submit a completed Exercise Science Program application.
+The Exercise Science Program has a selective admissions process.
+Admission decisions are made by the Admissions Committee.
+Applicants must meet the following minimum academic requirements as well as submit the online Exercise Science Major application.

-- Cumulative GPA of 2.5 or better in all college course work;
+- Cumulative GPA of 2.5 or better in all college course work at UNCC;

 - Completion of 36 hours of coursework;

 - Successful completion of the following courses with a "C" or better at the time of application.
-Please note that applicants who are enrolled in required classes at the time of application may still apply but formal admission will be contingent upon successful completion of those classes prior to the fall semester.
+Please note that applicants who are enrolled in required classes at the time of application may still apply, but admission will be contingent upon successful completion of those classes.

 - College Algebra (MATH 1100)